Skip to content (Press enter)

 Not applicable.

-Does the jurisdiction have a formal process for the 'endorsement' or 'adoption' of new or amended IFRS Standards (including Interpretations) in place?
+Does the jurisdiction have a formal process for the 'endorsement' or 'adoption' of new or amended IFRS Accounting Standards (including Interpretations) in place?

 Endorsement is not needed.
 The Accounting Law of the Republic of Azerbaijan (2004) provides that new or amended IFRS Standards are automatically effective ‘when they are officially adopted by the International Accounting Standards Board’.